Preparation is the Key to Success

 Have a dedicated binder or folder for each class you are taking.
 File each class’ notes followed by the assignments related to that material.
 By keeping your school work organized, you will be able to refer back to your class notes and materials to review the concepts.
 When you finish your assignment, put it in the appropriate binder to avoid forgetting to take it with you.

 It’s also a good idea to keep a calendar at the front of your binder with all your assignment due dates written down.
-For long term assignments, set a reminder to go off on your smart phone 2 weeks, 1 week and 3 days before the assignment is due to avoid procrastinating on the project.
+For long term assignments, set a reminder to go off on your phone 2 weeks, 1 week and 3 days before the assignment is due to avoid procrastinating on the project.

 2) Put pencil to paper.